 Homemade Dessert has announced the winners of the Baltic Thermal Pool Park competition.

-The second competition in a design series focused on Liepaja Seaside Park (Liepaja, Latvia) to be presented a vision for a new development that would consist of thermal pool park with outdoor and indoor SPA facilities.
-Over 90 innovative, creative and well elaborated submissions were received from all over the world; evaluation of each proposal was conducted in an ethical, professional, accurate and technically adequate manner.
+The second competition in a design series focused on Liepaja Seaside Park (Liepaja, Latvia) to be presented a vision for a new development that would consist of a thermal pool park with outdoor and indoor SPA facilities.
+Over 90 innovative, creative, and well-elaborated submissions were received from all over the world; evaluation of each proposal was conducted in an ethical, professional, accurate, and technically adequate manner.

-The main aspects taken into consideration, making a decision was integration of the complex in the urban design and urban settings of the town, environmental capacity, sustainability, functionality and financial viability.
+The main aspects taken into consideration, making a decision was the integration of the complex in the urban design and urban settings of the town, environmental capacity, sustainability, functionality, and financial viability.

 Winner: Nikole Bouchard